pete-hayes/configure-google-drive-netskope-ssl/README.md

 - **CERT_FILENAME** — certificate bundle filename
 - **LOG_MODE** — choose `cli`, `file`, or `both`

-## Future Updates
+## Planned Future Updates
-- Support for passing tenant FQDN and organization ID as command-line arguments, rather than hardcoding values in the script.
+- Ability to pass tenant FQDN and organization ID as command-line arguments, rather than hardcoding values in the script.
+- Option to exclude the Mozilla CA bundle and trust only Netskope’s certificates.
 - A comparable script for Google Drive for Desktop on Windows is in development.

 ## License